MiladAlipourShahraki/miladalipourshahraki.github.io/_pages/about.md

   - /about.html
 ---

 I received my B.Sc. and M.Sc. degrees in Mechanical Engineering from Fasa University, Fars, Iran, in 2017, and the University of Isfahan, Iran, in 2020, respectively.
-My broad area of interest is in control theory, optimization, and system stability analysis.
+Currently, I am pursuing my Ph.D. in Electrical Engineering at Northeastern University, Boston, MA, where I am striving to deepen my knowledge in control theory, safety-critical control, optimization, and system stability analysis.
+I remain committed to the pursuit of innovative solutions to engineering challenges and hope to make meaningful contributions to the advancement of knowledge in control theory and applications.

 Research Interests
 ======
 Control Theory and Applications <br>
 Adaptive Learning Control and Optimization <br>
-System Identification and Stability Analysis <br>
+Safety-Critical Control and Stability Analysis <br>
 Artificial Intelligence and Machine Learning <br>